phaethonp/digital_party/Myerson-Hurwicz-Growth-strategy.md

 # Framework for Structuring the Party Growth Strategy Using the Myerson-Hurwicz Model

-The design intention of this framework is to increase the number of people engaging truthfully and meaningfully with the party and reach out to the 50% of citizens not participating in the elections.
+The design intention of this framework is to increase the number of people engaging truthfully and meaningfully with the party and reach out to the 50% of citizens not participating in the elections. </br>
-To achieve our objective, we introduce services as independent direct mechanisms, progressive profiling, and request only the information that is necessary and related to the status of the users.
-We believe that in the age of political fluidity, the goal of the platform is not to sell memberships in exchange for private personal data, but to acknowledge that an entity might engage with the party in many different capacities that may or may not include the status of a member.
-Consequently, the platform must address three distinct purposes:

-Purpose 1: Enable users to engage with the party and reveal their true preferences in policies.

-Purpose 2: Enable users to support the party financially.

-Purpose 3: Help users to become voters.

-Some users will form the strong party core and engage in expanding and growing the party

-The framework consists of the following modules
+### The framework consists of the following modules
 * Myerson-Hurwicz  economic models
-* Services creation
+* Services _Note
+We find it more efficient to communicate the services we designed in a personal meeting_
 * Code implementation and
 * User interface

+### Introduction
+To achieve our objective, we introduce services as independent direct mechanisms, progressive profiling, and request only the information that is necessary and related to the status of the users. </br>
+We believe that in the age of political fluidity, the goal of the platform is not to sell memberships in exchange for private personal data, but to acknowledge that an entity might engage with the party in many different capacities that may or may not include the status of a member.  </br>
+### Consequently, the platform must address three distinct purposes:

+* Purpose 1: Enable users to engage with the party and reveal their true preferences in policies.

+* Purpose 2: Enable users to support the party financially.

+* Purpose 3: Help users to become voters.

+Some users will form the strong party core and engage in expanding and growing the party

 ### Increasing participation : We design mechanisms that are optimal for different groups of participants.
 Why?
 > Hurwicz (1972) proved the following negative result: in a standard exchange economy, no incentive-compatible mechanism which satisfies the participation constraint can produce Pareto-optimal outcomes.
 In other words, private information precludes full efficiency.